 saved by seitan (halved from hot for food cookbook, vegan comfort classics)

-- 1 1/2 C vegan beef-flavored bouillon stock (or vegetable stock)
+- 1 ยฝ C vegan beef-flavored bouillon stock (or vegetable stock)

-- 1 tbsp low sodium soy sauce or tamari
+- 1 tablespoon low sodium soy sauce or tamari

 vegan roast palm 'pork'